TopBiketoursPortugal/TopBikeToursPortugal/content/tours/mountain-bike-tour-porto.md

 tourcategory:
   - Bike
 meta:
-  title: "Mountain Bike Tour Porto "
+  title: Mountain Bike Tour Porto | Top Bike Tours Portugal
   description: Mountain bike tour - MTB - available all days starting in Porto
     city,.
 If you are looking for some physical activity don't miss this bike tour.